LeszekR/color-juggler/README.md

 ## Two branches in the repository - versions of implementation

-The same functionality is implemented in two separate branches:
+The same functionality is implemented in two separate branches.
+**IMPORTANT**: after every checking out the other branch `flutter pub get` **must be run again**.

 1. `master` - vanilla Flutter
 2. `bloc_getit` - self explanatory

-Where applicable - the below comments differentiante between the two branches.
+Where applicable - the below comments differentiate between the two branches.

 ---